Make Your Moment: OPPO Announces Lamine Yamal As Global Brand Ambassador

+data-text="Make Your Moment: OPPO Announces Lamine Yamal as Global Brand Ambassador" data-link=" Your Moment: OPPO Announces Lamine Yamal as Global Brand Ambassador" class="whatsapp">Shar

-(MENAFN- The Arabian Post) Arabian Post -SHENZHEN, CHINA – media OutReach Newswire – 16 January 2025 – OPPO today announced 17-year-old Spanish football prodigy, Lamine Yamal, as its global brand ambassador.
-In his new role, Yamal will play a pivotal part in OPPO's“Make Your Moment” brand refresh initiative, working with OPPO to inspire more young people worldwide to seize the present, channel their passion into action, and create their own extraordinary stories for the future.
+SHENZHEN, CHINA - media OutReach Newswire - 16 January 2025 - OPPO today announced 17-year-old Spanish football prodigy, Lamine Yamal, as its global brand ambassador.
+In his new role, Yamal will play a pivotal part in OPPO's 'Make Your Moment' brand refresh initiative, working with OPPO to inspire more young people worldwide to seize the present, channel their passion into action, and create their own extraordinary stories for the future.

 Yamal with the OPPO Find X8 Pro engraved with his name and jersey number.